 Do you remember when you make your first phone call?
 I’m sure it was a moment that marked your life: a before and an after.
-Communication is evolving so fast that it seems like centuries have passed since the first telephone arrived in our homes.
-Now, conversational AI is the must-have every business wants (and needs).
+Communication is evolving so fast that it seems like centuries have passed since the creation of the telephone or the Internet.
+Now, conversational AI is part of our daily lives and a must-have every business wants (and needs).
 Here I will explain to you why.

 It doesn’t matter if you are a CEO, a developer, or a retailer; you probably spend a lot of your time communicating via messaging applications such as WhatsApp, WeChat, or Telegram.
 Everybody does the same, also your customers.

 First, we started using them to communicate with our loved ones and maybe with some co-workers.
 Now, most of us want to do everything from these apps: from buying products to requesting an appointment or asking for assistance.

 Most businesses are taking advantage of this situation by giving the possibility to their customers to interact with them through the mobile channels they are already using.

 And here is where conversational AI, most known as chatbots, comes in.
 Chatbots allow businesses to interact, support and sell 24/7 in multiple channels without human intervention.

 Let’s discover what is and the value it can bring to your business.

 Conversational AI is software, usually powered by artificial intelligence, with which humans can interact.
 They are sometimes called virtual assistants, chatbots, or even chatterbox.

 Chatbots converse with us humans through both text and voice.
 Two of the most famous conversational AI examples are Alexa from Amazon’s voice and Siri from Apple.
 People can ask questions, receive support and have real-time conversations with them.